TamKengHong/AdoptAPet/README.md

 # Design Considerations:
 Aesthetics (UI/UX) Design:
-- I wanted to make a clean and nice looking, user friendly website.
+- I wanted to make a clean and nice looking, user friendly website, Vuetify is used as it follows Material Design considerations.
 - Emphasis is on showing cat pictures to the user, as that is the most important thing the website should have.
 - Soft and friendly color palette used.